ThatGuyThimo/WOL-Docker-API/README.md

 - `HTTPPORT` – The port to expose the HTTP server.
 (Default: `8080`)
 - `HTTPSPORT` – The port to expose the HTTPS server.
 (Default: `8443`)
 - `PHASSPHRASE` – Optional passphrase for SSL/TLS configuration.
+- `KEYFILE` – Optional name of the certificate key file.
+- `CERTFILE` – Optional name of the certificate file.

 ---